French Numbers 1 to a Billion with Audio Recordings & Quiz

 French Numbers Above 100 Explained

-Since larger numbers are going to be grouped in three digits, you need to be comfortable with numbers in the hundreds to be able to understand all large French numbers fast.
+Since larger numbers will be grouped in three digits, you need to be comfortable with numbers in the hundreds to be able to understand all large French numbers fast.

 When talking about “one hundred” in French, we don’t say the “one”, so just “cent”, not “un cent”.